 "Where your talents and the needs of the world cross, there lies your vocation."

-2) I have a firm belief that people are awesome.
+1) I have a firm belief that people are awesome.

 However, I believe one's education is much more than what can be learned in the classroom.

 I am the 2016 recipient of the Dr. James R. Leutze Merit Scholarship Endowment which covers the full cost of attendance of UNCW for four years.
 Because of this unbelievable scholarship, I have had many opportunities that never in my wildest dreams did I think would be possible.
 In addition to the organizations of which I am a part and two internships, I had the opportunity to study abroad in Argentina, in May of 2017, to improve my Spanish.
-It was my first experience outside of the United States.
-In fact, it was my first flight ever and ignited my passion for traveling.
+It was not only my first experience outside of the United States but also my first flight ever.
+This experience ignited my passion for traveling.

 My personal website: Click Here